normandmickey/chatgptomatic/README.md

 - AskHC slach command to get quick answers from DuckDuckGo using Hugging Chat.

 ## Usage
-To use the MrsStax Slack Bot, the following environment variables need to be set in your .env file:
+To use ChatGPT-O-Matic, the following environment variables need to be set in your .env file:
 - SLACK_BOT_TOKEN: Token for the Slack Bot.
 - SLACK_APP_TOKEN: Token for the Slack app.
 - OPENAI_API_TOKEN: Token for OpenAi